Wednesday, November 19, 2025

 ALL Hostages Will Be Released This Hebrew Year - 5785!

 This Shabbos happened to be Tu B'Av, the 15th of Menachem Av.
 This day in Jewish tradition is extremely significant; It is held to be one of the most joyous days of the year.
 It ranks with Yom Kippur!
 Many great events in Jewish history occurred this day.
 They stopped dying in the desert ...
-Unmarried girls went out and danced ... etc
+Unmarried girls went out dancing ... etc

 On this Shabbos we read the Torah portion of Veetchanan (ואתחנן).
 Possuk 5:4 reads as follows: